-Gout is a common condition that causes about 8 million Americans to suffer from pain and over 7 billion in healthcare costs each year.
+The overwhelmingly painful, red, hot, and swollen joints caused by gout inflicts suffering on about 8 million Americans and costs over 7 billion each year.
 What's more is that these rates seem to be rising (1, 2).

 Choices we make in our everyday life can largely prevent the development of the disease and can help manage symptoms in people who are already affected.